A Story Of Murder, Gambling Debts, And British Aristocracy. The Disappearance Of Lord Lucan

 Lord Lucan was legally declared dead in 1999 and a death certificate was issued in 2016.
 Susan Maxwell-Scott, the last person officially to see him alive, died in September, 2004, taking any secrets she might have held to the grave.

-During a television interview in June, 2017, Lady Lucan, who named her husband as her assailant on that fateful night, said she believed he had made the “brave” decision to take his own life: “I would say he got on the ferry and jumped off in the middle of the Channel in the way of the propellers so that his remains wouldn’t be found – I think quite brave.”
+In a television interview in June 2017, Lady Lucan, who had identified her husband as the attacker on that infamous night, shared her belief that he had chosen to end his own life, calling it a “brave” decision.
+She remarked, “I would say he got on the ferry and jumped off in the middle of the Channel in the way of the propellers so that his remains wouldn’t be found – I think quite brave.”

-Lady Lucan, formally named Veronica, Dowager Countess of Lucan, was found dead at her home three months after the interview.
-She was 80.
-Her son George Bingham, the 8th Earl Lucan, said: “She passed away at home, alone and apparently peacefully.”
+Just three months after this interview, Lady Lucan, formally known as Veronica, Dowager Countess of Lucan, was found dead in her home at the age of 80.
+Her son, George Bingham, the 8th Earl Lucan, noted, “She passed away at home, alone and apparently peacefully.”